No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 - Technology for uploading, storing, tagging, searching, editing, and publishing photos

-- Staff whose full-time jobs are to focus on all all these issues, including customer support
+- Staff whose full-time jobs are to focus on all these issues, including customer support

 In this environment, it’s a rarity for restaurants and delivery apps to get photos quickly.